jamoroch/spring-thymeleaf-poc/README.md

 * Use of Resource Bundles
 * How to place and reference css
 * How to include a favicon to avoid the annoying 404 on the web dev tools
+* Use Bootstrap layout
-* Use Bootstrap's datepicker and parse the date.
+* Use of Bootstrap-datepicker

 See custom error page